CIS Hardening Guide

 This document provides prescriptive guidance for hardening a production installation of RKE2.
 It outlines the configurations and controls required to address Kubernetes benchmark controls from the Center for Internet Security (CIS).

-For more details about evaluating a hardened cluster against the official CIS benchmark, refer to the appropiate CIS Self-Assessment Guide:
+For more details about evaluating a hardened cluster against the official CIS benchmark, refer to the appropriate CIS Self-Assessment Guide:

 - CIS Self-Assessment Guide v1.8 for RKE2 v1.26 and newer